mttcrn/polimi-CSE-notes/Natural Language Processing.md

 The algorithm minimizes the variance of clusters (squared distances between points & cluster centers): $\min \sum_{i=1}^k \sum_{\vec{x} \in C_i} d(\vec{x}, \vec{\mu}_{C_i})^2$.

 Potential problems arises from the fact that choosing the "right" value of $k$ is critical as the algorithm can converge on local minimum (generally we run the algorithm multiple times) and too small $k$ led to cluster merging while too big $k$ led to cluster splitting.
-As for all clustering algorithms, scaling affects similarity measures and thus cluster found, but for text we have both TF-IDF weighting and document [[#Length Normalization|length normalization]].
+As for all clustering algorithms, scaling affects similarity measures and thus the clusters found, but for text we have both TF-IDF weighting and document [[#Length Normalization|length normalization]].
 ### k-Medoids
 It represents each cluster by its medoid rather than its centroid.
 Medoid is the point that is closest (small average distance) to all other points.
 At each iteration, the algorithm must reassign datapoints to the cluster with closest medoid, and then recompute the medoids.

-Advantages: it can be used with other metrics rather than Euclidean, medoid is a real document so it provides a realistic representation of clusters.
+- Advantages: it can be used with other metrics rather than Euclidean, medoid is a real document so it provides a realistic representation of clusters (while centroid it is not).
-Disadvantages: it has much higher computational complexity w.r.t. k-Means as it needs to calculate distances for pairs of datapoints which is an $O(n^2)$ operation.
+- Disadvantages: it has much **higher computational complexity** w.r.t. k-Means as it needs to calculate distances for pairs of datapoints which is an $O(n^2)$ operation.
 ### Agglomerative Hierarchical Clustering
-It builds hierarchy of clusters called a **dendogram**.
+Hierarchical clustering is a family of clustering algorithms that builds a hierarchy (typically visualized as a **dendrogram**) of clusters.
+It can be agglomerative or divisive.

 It is "agglomerative" since it builds cluster by merging groups in bottom-up fashion:
 1. Assign each document to its own group.
 2. Merge the two most similar groups.
 3. Repeat until only one groups remains.

-Hierarchical clustering needs to compute distances between groups of documents, so it uses a **linkage criteria**:
+**Hierarchical** clustering needs to compute distances between groups of documents, so it uses a **linkage criteria**:
 - complete-linkage: maximum distance between points in two groups.
 - single-linkage: minimum distance across groups.
 - average-linkage: average distance across groups.
 The linking criteria influences cluster's shape: complete or average linkage will restrict to tight, globular clusters while single linkage will allow for finding long, thin clusters.

-Advantages: it works with any distance metric/similarity function, the dendogram provides information about underlying structure of data.
+- Advantages: it works with any distance metric/similarity function, the dendogram provides information about underlying structure of data.
-Disadvantage: its high time complexity makes it unsuitable for large datasets.
+- Disadvantage: its high time complexity makes it unsuitable for large datasets.
 ### DSBScan
-It stands for Density-Based Spatial Clustering of Application with Noise: it is a density-based algorithm since clusters are found in high-density regions.
+It stands for **Density-Based Spatial Clustering** of application with noise: it is a density-based algorithm since clusters are found in high-density regions.
 The number of clusters are not defined by user but inferred from data.

 The algorithms takes two parameters: the radius of neighborhood around each point $\epsilon$ and $minPoint$ which is the minimum number of points required to form a cluster.